-Using the recipes included in the project manual, you may exhibit in as many of the following subcategories as you choose.
+Using the recipes included in the project manual, members may exhibit one in each of the following sub-classes.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Bread, muffins, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual.
 Bring either page 91 with your completed answers or a document with the answers to remain on display with your project along with a picture of the meal you prepared.
 You do not need to complete the Challenge Yourself section on page 91.

-- A. 3 cheese muffins

-- B. 3 scones

-- C. 1⁄2 loaf (9" x 5") of basic nut bread
+Muffins (SF 50201A) - 3 cheese muffins Scones (SF 50201B) - 3 scones Nut Bread (SF 50201C) - $\frac{1}{2}$ loaf (9" x 5") of basic nut bread